 In this case I think bigger is better.
 So if I was choosing between a few different treadmills, I’d go with the one that has the biggest treadmill belt within my price range.

 Ultimately it depends on your preference and stride length.
-If you have a short stride – you may be happy with a shorter option.
+If you have a short stride and/or are on the short side – you may be happy with a shorter option.

 Generally a treadmill belt that’s 55 inches long works for most people under 6 feet tall.
 If you’re over 6 feet you may want to consider a belt 60 inches or longer.